 - may not be at their ideal weight.
 Dr. Lo would determine whether you are a good candidate for not during your consultation.

-What Does Your Tummy Tuck Entail?
+What Does Your Tummy Tuck Involve?

 A consultation with Dr. Lo is required before your tummy tuck surgery.
 During this consultation, Dr. Lo will discuss your goals for the procedure, evaluate your medical history and extent of abdominal laxity, and recommend the best technique for you.